nuublx/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path => add /action to the PATH variable
 3-paths => counts the number of directories in the PATH variable.
 4-global_variable => prints allenvironment variables.
+5-local_variables => lists all local variables and environment variables and functions